mez/fcn8_semantic_segmentation/README.md

 ```

 ## Experiments
-All the Kernals for end of the encoder and decoders where init and regularized with the following values.
+All the Kernals for the end of the encoder, including all decoder layers where init and regularized with the following values.

 ```
 k_initializer   = tf.truncated_normal_initializer(stddev=1e-2)